Restoration

 Implementing Green Stormwater Infrastructure

-Plaster Creek Stewards works alongside community members to implement various GSI restoration strategies that restore not only the creek, but also the relationship between people and the earth.
-With this in mind, we invite community members to help grow native plants at the greenhouse, then join in envisioning, planning and restoring native landscapes in their communities.
+Plaster Creek Stewards works alongside community members to implement GSI restoration strategies that restore the creek and people’s relationship to it.
+With this in mind, we invite community members to help grow native plants at the greenhouse, as well as envision, plan, and restore native landscapes in their communities.

 What restoration looks like